heroin

 4) A range of treatments, including behavioral therapies and medications, effectively help patients stop using heroin and return to stable and productive lives.

-5) Although heroin use in the general population is rather low, the numbers of people starting to use heroin have been steadily rising since 2007.
+5) Although heroin use in the general population is relatively low, the number of people starting to use heroin has been steadily rising since 2007.

 6) Medications are available to treat heroin addiction while reducing drug cravings and withdrawal symptoms, improving the odds of achieving abstinence.